 To ensure students are successful with Senior General Subjects the following prerequisites must be met.
-Students must demonstrate the identified standard/s on their Year 10 Semester 1 Reports.
+Students must demonstrate the identified standard/s on their Year 10 Semester 1 Reports to be able to choose these subjects for Yr 11at SET Planning.